Abdullah1428/ServerLess_MicroServices_AWS_Service-1-Auction/README.md

 npm install
 ```

+make sure you have installed serverless framework and AWS SDK
-You are ready to go!
+and after that you are ready to go!